aromajoin/raspbian-http-devops/README.md

 $scp -r [raspbian-http-devops-folder-path] pi@raspberry.local:/home/pi
 ```

+*Note: In case of accessing SSH at the first time.
+You might need to read the guides [here.](/ssh-to-raspberry-via-usb.md)*

 ### 2. Copy directly to SD card which contains Raspbian OS

 - Step 1: Plug the SD card into your PC/Mac